NoemiRyf/NeuralMachineTranslation/README.md

 These files are used by the `NeuralMachineTranslationService` to preprocess and postprocess the text for translation.

+## Azure Deployment

+To deploy the application to Azure using Azure Container Apps, follow these steps:

+1. Install and configure the Azure CLI on your system.
+2. Open your terminal.
+3. Create the container app environment by running the following command: az containerapp env create --name neural-machine-translation --resource-group mdm-project2 --location switzerlandnorth
+4. Once the environment is created, create the app and deploy it to Azure by running the following command: az containerapp create --name neural-machine-translation --resource-group mdm-project2 --environment neural-machine-translation --image mdm_project2-noemi/project2:latest --target-port 8081 --ingress external --query properties.configuration.ingress.fqdn

+Make sure to replace `mdm-project2` with your desired resource group name.

+The deployed app will be accessible using the fully qualified domain name (FQDN) returned by the deployment command.

 ## Credits

 This application is developed as part of the MDM Project 2 at Zurich University of Applied Sciences (ZHAW).